sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 $$
 s \equiv t \;\;\;\text{ if and only if }\;\;\; F(\epsilon_{\pi(s),\pi(t)})(s)=t.
 $$
-Each orbit intersects with all fibers exactly once thus restricting $\pi$ to any one of orbits gives a bijection onto $A$.
+Each orbit intersects with all fibers exactly once thus restricting $\pi$ to any one of these orbits gives a bijection onto $A$.
 So in addition to the "vertical" decomposition of $S$ into fibers, we also have a "horizontal" decomposition into orbits.

 This is a lot to take in.
 So let's draw a picture explaining the situation.